Mutrux Firm Injury Lawyers

 Impact on Innocent Parties

-• Limited Options: Even if the innocent party has uninsured motorist coverage, the policy limits may not be sufficient to cover their losses fully.
-This can leave victims with out-of-pocket expenses and unresolved financial burdens.
+Even if the injured party carries uninsured motorist coverage, the policy limits may not fully cover medical bills, lost wages, and other damages.
+This could leave victims with significant out-of-pocket expenses and financial burdens they never anticipated.

 Mitigating the Risks